FrancoSoilan-DEV/swap-public/README.md

 # English

-## About SWAP
+## About Django SWAP

-**SWAP** is a Django-based internal management system designed to organize and control several operational areas of a company.
+**Django SWAP** is a Django-based internal management system designed to organize and control several operational areas of a company.

-This public version is prepared to run locally with Docker without affecting the production repository or the production database.
+This public version is prepared to run locally with Docker without affecting the production repository or production database.

 The system includes modules for: